RAMP-project/RAMP-mobility/docs/getting_started.md

-charging = True         # True or False to select to activate the calculation of the charging profiles write_variables = True # Choose to write variables to csv
+charging = True         # True or False to select to activate the calculation of the charging profiles write_variables = True # Choose to write variables to csv full_year = False # Choose if simulating the whole year (True) or not (False) if False, the console will ask how many days should be simulated.

 countries = ['AT', 'BE', 'BG', 'CH', 'CZ', 'DE', 'DK', 'EE', 'EL', 'ES', 'FI', 'FR', 'HR', 'HU', 'IE', 'IT','LT', 'LU','LV', 'NL', 'NO', 'PL', 'PT', 'RO', 'SE', 'SI', 'SK', 'UK']
 ```
 The first step is the definition of the control variables *charging*, which activates the calculation of the EV charging profile based on the mobility profile and *write_variables* which activates the writing of the variables in cvs files.
+Also, the *full_year* variable allows choosing if simulating the whole year (True) or not (False).
+If False, the console will ask how many days should be simulated.
+This is useful when simulating different countries within a for loop.

 Then, for each of the selected countries (at the moment only EU27 plus United Kingdom, Norway and Switzerland minus Malta and Cyprus are supported) the model is simulated.